Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise

-of jumps needed for both components to enter a large\footnote{The radius~$R$ of this compact set will be chosen to suitably fit the Lyapunov structure; cf.~Lemma~\ref{lem:R4}.} compact around the origin is controlled by the Lyapunov structure inherited from~\textnormal{(C1)}.
-Then, independence and the approximate controllability~\textnormal{(C2)} allow us to estimate the number
+of jumps needed for both components to enter a large\footnote{The radius~$R$ of this compact set will be chosen to suitably fit the Lyapunov structure; cf.~Corollary~\ref{lem:R4}.} compact {set} around the origin is controlled by the Lyapunov structure inherited from~\textnormal{(C1)}.
+Then, the approximate controllability assumption~\textnormal{(C2)} {allows us to prove an estimate for an exponential moment of} the number

 of jumps needed for both components to simultaneously enter~$B(\hat x, r)$.
-Finally, the correlation and the solid controllability~\textnormal{(C3)} allow to estimate the number~
+Finally, combining this with {the solid controllability assumption~\textnormal{(C3)}, we control the probability distribution of} the number

 of jumps after which the two components coincide.